tonysla/regular-expression-in-bash-shell-script/README.md

  2. The `egrep` command fetches the part of the data that matches with what is specified inside quotes.
 Type `egrep --help` on terminal on kali linux and check for more options.
 On the script I have used `egrep` and `egrep -o`.
 The `egrep -o` stands for "all that matches".

  3. The `cut` command is used (as the word says) to cut/skip the data from a particular point and keep the rest or a portion of the data.
 There are several ways of using the `cut` tool, but the most useful I found is the `cut -d` method.
 The `-d` stands for 'delimited', use `cut --help` in the console for more options.

+ 4. The `sed` command is used to

  #### Readme on progress